 Over time we have added a few animals too - largely thanks to our son (aided and abetted by Simon!) who has loads of great ideas in this area, all of them entailing acquiring animals and shortly afterwards waving goodbye to us as he goes off on his own way; our daughter will also offer her support, usually after a few drinks and then also wave goodbye - seems a theme!

 If you want fresh eggs economically then go to the shop; if you want the occasional fresh egg from loads of chickens and ducks, we have over 20 in total, then share our business model: it's not about eggs, it’s about the fab sight and sounds of them.
-We could talk about the goats but we're not quite so sure how to describe them, particularly as they EAT EVERYTHING!
-For our sanity, and yours, the goats and geese are the other side of a fence in a large field with two ponds (that Simon dug one Christmas) ; for many reasons we put them there, not least to reduce the use of the poop scoop.
-We also have four beehives in the front field, they are such important insects, the foundation of life itself - and they make very tasty honey from the tulip pollen!
+We have garrulous geese who'll will try all the tulip flowers, discarding each in turn, as they EAT EVERYTHING!
+For our sanity, and yours, the geese are the other side of a fence in a large field with two ponds (that Simon dug one Christmas); for many reasons we put them there, not least to reduce the use of the poop scoop.
+We also have four beehives in the front field, they are such important insects, the foundation of life itself - and they make very tasty honey from the tulip pollen.

 Meet the team